 Serving communities of color

-The impact of sexual violence including stalking, domestic violence, and relationship abuse effects all people no matter their identity.
+The impact of interpersonal violence (stalking, relationship abuse, and sexual violence) effects all people regardless of their identity.
 However, survivors of color often face a lack of culturally appropriate services as well as supportive resources in diverse languages.

 People of color may have experienced racism in the past, and this may cause them to distrust the institutions that are designed to help survivors.
 At hospitals or police stations, people of color may be treated with less respect or less priority than white people and may face even more victim-blaming and disbelief than white people do at the same institutions.

 If people of color do choose to seek counseling, they risk facing racism within the system of sexual assault counseling, or, at the very least, they face a system whose primary clients and therapists are white, many of whom may not be educated about the special concerns of people of color.

 A lack of systematic understanding coupled with the unique stressors these communities face has led to marginalized and underserved populations of sexual violence survivors.
 SHARPP recognizes these differences and is committed to serving communities of color by providing accessible, free, culturally competent, and confidential advocacy and direct services to all survivors and their allies.

 All survivors that use SHARPP services have the right to respectful treatment of confidential information.
 All information and records pertaining to you will be kept confidential in accordance with NH RSA 173-C.

 University of New Hampshire is a predominantly white institution (PWI), which comes with its own set of challenges for communities of color.
 These challenges range from hostile environments to societal issues.
 One of the major challenges for students of color is the campus environment.
 Currently, PWIs across the nation fail to provide students of color with an environment that values them on a consistent basis.